WHAT IS BEACH CAMP LIKE?

 WHAT IS THE ADULT TO STUDENT RATIO?

-One adult for every five students is requested.
-For condos one adult, 23 years or older, are REQUIRED per condo.
+One adult for every five students (1:5) is requested.
+For condos one adult, 23 years or older, is REQUIRED per condo.
 Majority of our condos sleep six people, please plan accordingly.

 WHAT WILL ADULT LEADERS DO AT STUDENT LIFE CAMP?

-Many adult leaders will be asked to serve as Adult Family Group Leaders.
+Many adult leaders serve as Family Group Leaders.
 Bible Study materials will be available online to allow adequate time to prepare.
-Adult Family Group Leaders serve as motivators, encouragers and leaders for Family Group Bible Study.
+Adults also serve as motivators and encouragers while helping you chaperone your group.